 Analysis of DNA for Casey lines

-Last updated on September 3, 2007
+Last updated on May 18, 2011

 By Robert Brooks Casey (Ambler Casey line)

-This web site is the personal analysis of the Casey DNA database by this Casey researcher, Robert Brooks Casey.
+This web site is the personal analysis of the Casey DNA submissions by this Casey researcher, Robert Brooks Casey.
 This web site was created to assist other Casey researchers in analyzing the current DNA submissions and to provide input for what is required to allow this project to produce genealogically significant information.
 This is not the official Casey DNA web site.
 For additional information concerning the Casey DNA project, refer to the official Casey DNA web site or contact its coordinator (found at the official web site):

 Official Casey DNA web site